A Cinderella Story: If the Shoe Fits

-A Cinderella Story: If the Shoe Fits is a 2016 American teen comedy musical film directed by Michelle Johnston (in her directorial debut) and starring Sofia Carson, Thomas Law and Jennifer Tilly.
-It is the fourth installment in the A Cinderella Story series.
+A Cinderella Story: If the Shoe Fits is a 2016 American musical teen comedy directed by Michelle Johnston (in her directorial debut) and starring Sofia Carson, Thomas Law and Jennifer Tilly.
+It is the fourth installment in A Cinderella Story series.
 The film was released digitally on August 2, 2016, and on DVD on August 16, 2016.
 It premiered on Freeform on November 27, 2016 with 1.11 million viewers tuning in.
 It also aired on Disney Channel on January 16, 2017 and was watched by 2.13 million viewers.

 It was followed by A Cinderella Story: Christmas Wish in 2019.

 Plot

 Tessa is a mechanic, who has been left in the care of her stepmother, Divine, and stepsisters, Athena and Olympia, following her father's death.
 Tessa accompanies her stepsisters as their assistant to a competitive audition for a Cinderella musical being held in a luxurious hotel.
 On the first day of the auditions, the director, Freddie Marks, introduces the leading male star of the musical, Reed West, with whom Tessa immediately becomes smitten.
 Freddie adds that auditions will be open to all and whoever is cast in the lead female role will be signed to a recording contract on the final day of the show.
 Tessa befriends Georgie, a make-up artist for the show, and helps two stage hands fix up a motorcycle that will be used in the show.
 Reed comes across her work and mistakes Tessa for a man.

 During lunch, Tessa witnesses the hotel staff members performing and when encouraged to show off her own skills, she realizes she wants to audition for the show.
 However, Tessa's stepfamily forbids her to audition so Georgie offers to help.
 Georgie gives Tessa a full-makeover and she assumes a fake identity for the audition.
 Tessa's audition goes well, and she impresses both Reed and Freddie with her singing.
 During the dance audition, Tessa's stepfamily barges into the theater to try to catch who the mysterious new competitor is.
 Tessa manages to escape, but leaves her dance shoe behind.
 She tells Georgie that while she wants to do the show, she is too afraid to go against her stepfamily.

 The next day, Reed announces that he has found his "Cinderella."
 He holds up the dance shoe that Tessa left behind and announces that whoever can turn in the matching shoe by midnight will win the part.
 Divine demands that Tessa recreate a copy of the shoe so either one of her daughters can win the part.
 Tessa is then summoned back to the stage to help the stage crew fix the motorbike and she runs into Reed.
 The two bond and she confides in him about the death of her father.
 Reed encourages Tessa to follow her dreams, but the romantic moment is interrupted when Reed gets a call from Harper Halston, his female co-star.